kunalb/MoJo/people-powered-news/mojo-notes.md

 	infographics that can be directly created by journalists without having to touch a line of code.

-   With fine grained permissions, large parts of the history of an article can be made public for comments, further discussion and possibly newspaper articles.
+	With fine grained permissions, large parts of the history of an article can be made public for comments, further discussion and possibly newspaper articles--essentially allowing anyone to contribute to a paper and perhaps change the way news is published: crowd sourced information edited, verified and published.

       3. Content Exporter/Importer: A way to move the standard format to any of the CMS's; say, for example a WordPress importer.
 The same article